carmencchow/bellabeat_casestudy/README.md

 <br>

-After processing our data, we are now ready to merge the data frames to better understand the relationship between different dimensions such as sleep, activity level, and total steps.
-Let’s perform a `merge()` based on the common `id` and `date` columns.
-Specifically, we’ll perform a left join so that the resulting daily_df data frame will include all the rows from the `daily_activity` data frame and only the matching rows from the `daily_sleep` data frame.
+After processing our data, we are now ready to merge the data frames to better understand the relationships between different dimensions such as sleep, activity level, and total steps.
+We'll perform a `merge()` based on the common `id` and `date` columns.
+This will be a left join, resulting in the inclusion of all the rows from the `daily_activity` data frame and only the matching rows from the `daily_sleep` data frame.

 ```
 daily_df <-